BIGmindz/ChainBridge/README.md

 BensonBot is a sophisticated multi-signal cryptocurrency decision bot built with a modular architecture to support both Light and Enterprise versions.
 The system provides flexible data ingestion, ML-powered analysis, and automated decision-making capabilities with market regime detection to optimize trading strategies for bull, bear, and sideways markets.

-## 🚀 New Features - Dynamic Crypto Selection & Multi-Signal Trading
+## 🚀 New Features - Professional Budget Management & Volatile Crypto Selection

-The latest version includes automatic selection of the most volatile cryptocurrencies and a comprehensive multi-signal approach combining RSI, MACD, Bollinger Bands, Volume Profile, and Sentiment Analysis.
+The latest version includes professional budget management with Kelly Criterion position sizing, automatic selection of the most volatile cryptocurrencies, and a comprehensive multi-signal approach combining RSI, MACD, Bollinger Bands, Volume Profile, and Sentiment Analysis.

+### 💰 Professional Budget Management

+- Kelly Criterion position sizing for mathematically optimal growth
+- Risk management with stop-loss and take-profit
+- Portfolio tracking with performance dashboard
+- Dynamic risk adjustment based on drawdown
+- Capital preservation with maximum position limits

+### 📊 Volatile Cryptocurrency Selection

+- Automatic identification of highest-volatility trading pairs
+- Volatility calculation using price standard deviation
+- Configuration updates with selected pairs

 ### One-Step Trading System